-So, check out the leaked Arsenal FIFA 22 ratings below.
+Find out what the Arsenal players are rated on FIFA 22 below.

-With that being said, the Gabonese striker still managed to score 10 goals in the Premier League last season, but for someone so talented, that was not good enough.
+With that being said, the Gabonese striker still managed to score 10 goals in the Premier League, but for someone so talented, that was not good enough.

 In terms of goals, 13 in 31 appearances in the Premier League could have been a lot worse for the French striker.

-However, his downgrade, like many others comes as a reminder to how Arsenal should have performed last season.
+However, his downgrade, like many others, comes as a reminder of how Arsenal should have performed last season.

-For someone who promised so much when they first arrived, Pépé has failed to contribute how Arsenal would have liked since he showed up at the Emirates.
+For someone who promised so much when they first arrived, Nicolas Pepe has failed to contribute how Arsenal would have liked since he showed up at the Emirates.

 The Scottish left-back turned out to be a worthwhile investment for the Gooners as he was solid defensively and pretty good in attack all season.